sussmanLab/cellGPU/README.md

 # CellGPU

+## Changes in progress

+I am currently in the process of updating the cellGPU codebase --- its age is showing, and it has become a bit unweildy to maintain.
+Please use the v1.0.0 tag for legacy code and compilation, as it is the last commit before this modernization effort.

+Current versions will start requiring c++-17, a more modern build system, and newer versions of cuda.
+I'll be updating the structure of the code base to better reflect best practices in building a simulation framework.
+Progress will be slow, since I'm not a postdoc anymore.

+## Information

 CellGPU implements GPU-accelerated algorithms to simulate off-lattice models of cells.
 Its current two main feature sets focus on a Voronoi-decomposition-based model of two-dimensional monolayers and on a two-dimensional dynamical version of the vertex model.
 CellGPU grew out of DMS'